firecakes/cakelandish/TESTING.md

 - Each feed can be clicked and dragged to be reordered by releasing the click between two other feeds.
 All changes are persisted across page loads.
 - "Search Posts" button should toggle showing a set of filter elements to add to restrict what is shown in the feed list.
 Category controls what tags are shown, Title searches for string matches in the post title, same with Content but with the post content, Date should filter based on a start and end range of dates, Has Image should filter out posts with any image or no images.
 "Invert filter" should work on every type of filter.
 There can be multiple filters added and there should be a list of active filters that can be removed.
 - The currently running version of Cakelandish should show at the bottom of the sidebar, as well as how long data was last exported.
 CuRSSor shows how content he is with the user keeping maintenance up with these two processes.
+- Check that adding a tag to the hidden tags list will cause a matching post's content to be hidden and show a "NSFW" warning
+- Check that adding a tag to the blacklisted tags list will cause a post matching the tag to disappear

 ## layout.html
 - The layout file should be applied to every post made in Cakelandish.
 Various metadata and content can be injected into each post as follows: